Women-Techsters-Fellowship-2021/Cybersecurity-week-7-Task/Caroline Wachira Assignment/Practical Activity.md

-1.Perform an Icmp ping  scan on your kali linux
+1. Perform an Icmp ping  scan on your kali linux
-ANSWER
+## ANSWER
 To Ping input the command  "nmap -sP 10.0.2.0/24" this is my Ip Address

- Perform a tcp Ping on your kali linux
+2. Perform a tcp Ping on your kali linux
 Answer
-To perform a TCP ping I input Nmap  -sT  and my network address which is 10.0.2.0/24 hence giving the command "nmap -sT  10.0.2.0/24"
+3. To perform a TCP ping I input Nmap  -sT  and my network address which is 10.0.2.0/24 hence giving the command "nmap -sT  10.0.2.0/24"

-Perform a TCP connect on your kali linux
+4. Perform a TCP connect on your kali linux
 ANSWER
 I changed to  being the root user so as to perform the tcp connect by writing “ SU” command then I input the command “ Nmap  -sT -P  22, 10.0.2.0/24”  to perform a TCP connect.

-Perform a STEALTH SCANNING on your Kali linux
+5. Perform a STEALTH SCANNING on your Kali linux ANSWER
-ANSWER
 We input the command  “nmap -sS 10.0.2.15” this is my IP address

-Perform a UDP SCANNING on your Kali linux
+6. Perform a UDP SCANNING on your Kali linux

 To perform an UDP scanning  input the command   "nmap -sU 10.0.2.15" this is my Ip address and run it

-A hacker leaked the below hash online.
+# A hacker leaked the below hash online.
 Can you crack it to know the password of the CEO? the flag is the password Hash: 06f8aa28b9237866e3e289f18ade19e1736d809d

 ANSWER
 I used the SHA-1 DECODER to identify the CEO Password which is : jrahyn+